 Get Credit for Doing Something Awesome

 So what is an overseas internship or placement?
 Well, as the name might suggest, it’s an internship or placement that you can do overseas.
 But to put it another way, an international internship or placement can be a way to fulfil your study requirements while checking off some worldliness goals.
-According to Adam Elhindi, Mobility Officer at UON Global, the University of Newcastle is at work creating programs that provide students with unique experiences in methods that link to their coursework.
-“Say you’re a Development Studies student and you want to volunteer at something like a game park, they’ve now created a degree called SCIT3600 which allows you to do that while still having it count towards your degree.”
+According to Adam Elhindi, Mobility Officer at Uni of Newcastle Global, the University of Newcastle is at work creating programs that provide students with unique experiences in methods that link to their coursework.

 Be Financially Supported